jkeuper/jkeuper.github.io/_pages/about.md

 Now I'm a software engineer.
 Started in C++, switched to C#, but in the meantime always learning and using other languages.
 I even used assembler, learned it on the go when some C++ routine really needed to blazing fast.

+As a teamplayer I am a analytical and creative developer with a focus on high quality and secure code.

 You can check my profile on LinkedIn [here](https://nl.linkedin.com/in/jkeuper).